Every product on this page was carefully chosen. I may earn a commission if you make a purchase through a link. See my full disclosure.

 J.R.
 Rogue’s Kiss Me Like You Mean It was a tumultuous, emotional rollercoaster of ups and downs that made you want to scream and tear your hair out in frustration.

-Going into this book, I wasn’t sure how I’d feel about the execution since the entire thing would basically be a flashback.
-I typically prefer stories that run in present time, so I was expecting it to drag on in annoyingly sluggish fashion, but I was pleasantly wrong.
+Going into this book, I wasn’t sure how I’d feel about the execution since the entire story would basically be told through flashbacks.
+I typically prefer stories that run in present time, so I was expecting it to drag on in annoyingly sluggish fashion, but I was pleasantly surprised.
 And the end threw me through a loop too!
 I think I reread the last chapter about 5 times because my brain could not comprehend.

 Gwen and Connor were our two main POVs and they both had this insane ability to make a person want to commit a crime of passion.
 They were, by no means, perfect.
-In fact, they had more problems than Emma Carstairs and Julian Blackthorn put together (although their problems exploded recently so it’s debatable).
+In fact, they had more problems than Emma Carstairs and Julian Blackthorn put together.

 So many problems.
 Too many to count.
 Such a mess.